island-lang/island-lang.github.io/README.md

 ## Traits

-A **trait** is an class-like type specifying a set of required members.
+A **trait** is an abstract class-like type specifying a set of required members.
 Classes may implement any number of traits.
 A trait may optionally provide **default implementations** or values for its members:

 ```isl
 trait Labeled